Evening Events

 CEO, CombiTel, Australia

 Eugene Razbash has over 30 years of experience in telecommunications, broadcasting and applied technologies as an engineer, manager and business owner.
 Eugene is the founder of CombiTel Group, a leading Australian digital systems supplier and application software developer.
-Eugene is a member of IEEE and holds Master's degree in Electronics.
-Eugene's speaking engagements included many conferences including ICPA Technology in Corrections.Exploring the Potential and the Impacts of the Deployment of Digital Devices on People in Custody (PID025) Tuesday @ 5:00 PM
+Eugene is a member of Institute of Electrical and Electronics Engineers and holds Master’s degree in Electronics.
+Eugene’s speaking engagements include many engaging conferences and presentations including ICPA Technology in Corrections and Corrections Technology Summit in the USA.Exploring the Potential and the Impacts of the Deployment of Digital Devices on People in Custody (PID025) Wednesday @ 2:30 PM

 Deputy Director General, The Directorate of the Norwegian Correctional Service, Norway